sa7mon/sa7mon.github.io/content/proxmox-migration/index.md

 The idea is to turn 6 half-height vertical slots into 3 full-height horizontal slots.

-Since the PCI Express standard is well defined and documented, the process was a breeze once I understood how I needed to orient things.
-Maybe in the future if this print fails or I decide to upgrade I'll order the official part, but for now this should be fine.
+Since the PCI Express standard is well defined and documented, the design process was a breeze once I understood how I needed to orient things.
+If this print eventually fails or I decide to upgrade later I'll order the official part, but for now this should be fine.

 ## Motherboard

-That week I shopped around for a cheap AM4 motherboard that had 5+ SATA 6Gbs ports.
-Once again I got lucky and found a deal on Craigslist: a used Gigabyte B450 AORUS Pro for $75.
+I shopped around for a cheap AM4 motherboard that had 5+ SATA 6Gbs ports and once again lucked out on Craigslist: a used Gigabyte B450 AORUS Pro for $75.

 I started doing some test fits, laying which components would go where when I realized that I might not have enough PCI lanes available with this motherboard if I use the LSI HBA.
 I summarized the situation in [a post](https://www.reddit.com/r/homelab/comments/1ilrcbo/does_my_proxmox_build_have_enough_pcie_lanes/) on /r/homelab.